junjunruan/P1-portfolioSite/README.md

 - Make use of Bootstrap framework for laying out the site.
 - Write HTML and CSS files, continue to iterate until the work is representative of the design mockup.
 - Make sure this website is responsive to devices with different screens.
+- Use Chrome Developer Tools to develop, test, and debug the webiste.
 - Validate HTML and CSS against the [W3C's Validators](http://validator.w3.org/).

 Click this link to visit my portfolio website: http://junjunruan.github.io/P1-portfolioSite/